 Requirements and basic setup of the Raspberry Pi

-The first thing that is needed is a fully configured Raspberry Pi running, preferably the latest release of, Rasbian.
-In this case, Raspbian Stretch was used.
+The first thing that is needed is a fully configured Raspberry Pi running, preferably the latest release of the Raspberry Pi OS (formerly known as Raspbian).
 The installation and configuration will be done using terminal commands, so either the Lite or the Full Version can be used.
 Sudo privileges will be required.
 The default

 pi was used as the username and